 Windows 10 offers multiple forms of protection to keep your device and data safe.
 It includes boot-up protections, built-in malware & antivirus protection, a secure app store, automatically installed software updates, and a “find my device” feature that lets you find a lost or stolen device using GPS.

 Many Windows 10 threats target system vulnerabilities, meaning that downloads aren’t the only way to end up with a virus or malware.
-As a result, Windows 10 operating systems require more security upkeep to keep them safe.
-Fortunately, Windows 10 threats continue to slow over the years.
+As a result, it requires more security upkeep to keep them safe.
+Fortunately, threats continue to slow over the years.

 Also, Microsoft has been under scrutiny for its data collected about users.

 Microsoft Edge consistently gathers user data and sends it to third parties.
 Unfortunately, there isn’t much information about what Microsoft does with this information.
 Moreover, this data gathering is questionable in terms of security and privacy.
-However, Microsoft gives users the option to turn some data-sharing off, which we’ll discuss in this guide.
+However, Microsoft allows users to turn some data-sharing off, which we’ll discuss in this guide.

 Windows 10 Trusted Boot

-Before Windows 10 is booted up, it’s protecting the firmware, operating system, and other files.
-Windows 10 supports Unified Extensible Firmware Interface (UFEI) and uses Trusted Boot for these protections.
+Before Windows 10 is booted up, it protects the firmware, operating system, and other files.
+It supports Unified Extensible Firmware Interface (UFEI) and uses Trusted Boot for these protections.

 Before the system boots up, the chips installed on the motherboard analyze the operating system files.